sleighzy/raspberry-pi-k3s-homelab/README.md

   <https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#4-optional-usb-boot>
   for further information.

-### tl;dr
+### TL;DR

 Steps and commands I ran for future reference.
 Please read Jame's guide in full as he explains each as well as the manual steps in the automated script.

 - Write the Raspberry Pi OS to the SD card using the Raspberry Pi Imager application
 - Write the Ubuntu Server 20.04.2 64bit LTS to the SSD drive, the Raspberry Pi Imager application will accept the SSD drive as an SD card.
 - Boot the Raspberry Pi from the SD card, don't attach the SSD drive yet

 Run the below commands to update the EEPROM and set bootloader config to boot